A merit badge sash is like a trophy case you can wear.

 Some Scouts earn way more merit badges than the 21 required for Eagle.
 A handful even earn every available merit badge.

-Essentially, there’s no official maximum number of merit badges a Boy Scout may wear, “unless he’s got more merit badges than will fit three across on the front and back of the sash,” Hunt says.
+Essentially, there’s no official maximum number of merit badges Scouts may wear, unless they have more merit badges than will fit three across on the front and back of the sash.

 Where to wear the sash (and where not to)